What is the Reed M. Nesbit Urologic Society?

 The Nesbit Society offers several ways to participate, with three membership categories.
 A Full Membership is available to all residents and fellows who trained through the Department of Urology at the University of Michigan.
 All faculty of the Department are also offered full memberships.
 As an inclusive group the Society encourages the exchange of ideas and experiences from a diverse group of people.
 Associate Membership is available to urologists who did not train at Michigan, other physicians and paraprofessionals who have a link with the University of Michigan, and to non-medical friends and supporters of the Department of Urology.
 Finally an Honorary Membership category is offered to visiting professors, guest speakers and other dignitaries.
 The difference between these membership categories relates to serving as officers and voting in the business meeting; all members can participate in the scientific program and are invited to the social events and activities but only full members can act as officers and vote on Society matters.

-The Fall 2018 Nesbit Society meeting will be hosted Sept.
+The Fall 2018 Nesbit Society meeting was hosted Sept.
 21-22 at various locales throughout the University of Michigan's medical and academic campuses.
 The visiting professor for this year's event will be Dr. Toby Chai, Vice Chair of the Department of Urology at Yale University.
 Additionally, Dr. Matt Davenport, Associate Professor, Department of Radiology and Department of Urology, Michigan Medicine, will serve as the guest speaker.

 For More Information: If you would like to learn more, or are interested in joining the Nesbit Society, please contact Tonya McCoy at (734) 615-3040 or email@example.com.